jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/intel.md

    ...
    ```

 6. If the version is newer than `22.xx.xxxxx` just install it.
 For the latest products like N95/N100 and Arc A380, support is provided in `23.xx.xxxxx` and newer.
-Otherwise install from [Intel compute-runtime repository](https://github.com/intel/compute-runtime/releases).
+Otherwise, install from [Intel compute-runtime repository](https://github.com/intel/compute-runtime/releases).

    ```shell
    sudo apt install -y intel-opencl-icd